MinYaoJhu/Advanced_R/Ch6_Functions_1.md

 ## starting httpd help server ... done
 ```

-> Extract a Function Specified by Name
+> Extract a Function Specified by Name.
 Description: When called inside functions that take a function as argument, extract the desired function object while avoiding undesired matching to objects of other types.